vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 Goat was carried with the dead body brāhmadas however learned they

-1960 may be 670; profess the Vaisnava
+1960 may be 670; profess the Vaiṣṇava

 Gobbilagrbya, 53, 64, 346, 354, 3480, faith established by Madhva 644,